 Lily and I often share meals because she simply does not eat that much.
 Our favorite thing to share is the Jolly Holiday Combo at the Jolly Holiday Bakery, one of our favorite Disneyland quick-service restaurants.
 I like the tomato basil soup, and Lily eats the grilled cheese part.
 Then she gives me her crusts to dip in the soup.
 Then there is room in the budget for one of the more affordable iconic treats at Disneyland: the Matterhorn Macaroon!
 Mickey Beignets are a great shareable snack at Mint Julep Bar.
 These kinds of savings add up each day!

 Adults with small appetites can save by ordering off the kids menu.
 One of our favorite deals when we need a hearty snack is to get a side of rice and beans at Tiana's Palace.
-For about $4 you get a lot of flavor and a decent snack.
+For under $5, you get a lot of flavor and a decent snack.

 Strollers rent out for $18 per day.
 Disneyland rents double strollers for $36.
 None of them are as comfy as the stroller from home.
 The hard plastic strollers do not recline for young babies or nap time.
 You can take rental strollers between the parks and into Downtown Disney, but not to the hotels.
 If you bring your own stroller on a three-day trip, you can save $54.
 (You will save $108 if you have two small children in a double stroller.)

 With your own stroller, you can get your sleeping child back to your car or room.
 That's a huge help after a long day in the park.
 We recommend that you personalize it and have your name on it so you can easily find it.
 Never leave any valuables in the stroller.
-You cannot lock the stroller to any fixes items in the park, but you can bring a stroller lock to make it harder for the wheels to move if someone tries to roll off with it.
+You cannot lock the stroller to any fixed items in the park.
+But you can bring a stroller lock to make it harder for the wheels to move if someone tries to roll off with it.

 You know that old saying, "the family that saves together, stays together ..."?
 Yeah, me neither.
 But I do know that when we have involved the whole family in saving money for our Disneyland trip, everyone appreciated the experience that much more.
 We created our own version of the Disney savings jar that everyone can contribute to with loose change or a portion of allowances.
 The savings can go toward the souvenir budget or one big splurge in the parks!

 If you get the Disney Visa well before your trip, you can get a credit on your account and earn and redeem reward dollars toward Disney parks and resorts.
-Plus you’ll save 10 percent on shopping or dining at select locations at the resort.
+Plus you’ll save 10% on shopping or dining at select locations at the resort.
 If you choose the Disney Chase ATM card, you'll save money on purchases at Disneyland, as well!
 You also get some special character meet-and-greets or photo ops in the parks.
-A Sam’s Club membership and Target REDCards will allow you to purchase Disney gift cards at a discount.
+At times, a Sam’s Club, Costco and Target REDCards will allow you to purchase Disney gift cards or tickets at a discount.
 You can use those for food and souvenirs.
 Keep your eyes open for other deals that can help with how to save money at Disneyland.

 You can park for free at ARTIC or the Fullerton Park & Ride and take the bus for a few dollars per person.
 Hop over to our post on taking public transportation to Disneyland for more details.